-It's cool during night time with minimum temperatures reaching around 15C.
+It's cool during the nighttime with minimum temperatures reaching around 15C.
 Due to dry weather, you may experience haze that obstructs clear skies after midday..

 AUTUMN (OCT – NOV)

-Considered the most recommended season for beginners, this season will provide you with splendid views, absolute clear skies which helps in experiencing more vibrant sun rises and sunsets.
+Considered the most recommended season for beginners, this season will provide you with splendid views, and absolutely clear skies which helps in experiencing more vibrant sunrises and sunsets.
 The forest trail is marked with autumn colours and a blanket of maple leaves to add crunch to your step.

-The day is not so hot as it is in summers with maximum temperatures reaching 20-21C.
-It's quite pleasant and cool during night time where the temperatures reach around 12C
+The day is not so hot as it is in summer with maximum temperatures reaching 20-21C.
+It's quite pleasant and cool during night time when the temperatures reach around 12C

 MONSOON (JUL – SEP)

-Monsoon season brings heavy rains which causes landslides and makes the trail very slippery.
+Monsoon season brings heavy rains which cause landslides and makes the trail very slippery.
 Therefore, this trek is mostly nonfunctional during this season.
-The temperatures range between 15 to 25 C .
+The temperatures range between 15 to 25 C.

 As you can see that Brahmatal has a lot to offer irrespective of the seasons we wish to trek.
 Brahmatal is beautiful at all times and therefore it's up to us trekkers to understand what our expectations are and plan based on that.